tchibatron/dbeaver/Database-Object-Editor.md

 * Click the database object and press <kbd>Enter</kbd> or <kbd>F4</kbd>

 The editor has three tabs:
-* [Properties](https://github.com/serge-rider/dbeaver/wiki/Properties) tab - appears for all objects, contains properties of the database object and its sub-entities
+* [Properties](https://github.com/serge-rider/dbeaver/wiki/Properties) tab appears for all objects, contains properties of the database object and its sub-entities
-* Data tab appears for tables and views and represents a [Data Editor](https://github.com/serge-rider/dbeaver/wiki/Data-Editor)
+* Data tab appears for tables and views and represents the [Data Editor](https://github.com/serge-rider/dbeaver/wiki/Data-Editor)
-* [ER Diagram](https://github.com/serge-rider/dbeaver/wiki/ER-Diagram) tab - appears for tables and schemas
+* ER Diagram tab appears for tables and schemas and displays ERD (Entity Relation Diagrams), see Database Structure Diagram article

 The tabs have the following common parts: